 The clause that Mary baked is called a relative clause and it’s linked to the main clause by a special kind of pronoun.
-That special pronoun is known as a relative pronoun.
+That special pronoun are known as relative pronouns.

 Here is the list.
 The relative pronouns are:

 One aspect of grammar that seems to cause a lot of confusion is when to use who and when to use whom.
-Let’s clear that up right now, shall we?
 Use the relative pronouns who and whoever if you are referring to the subject of the sentence.
 Use whom and whomever if you’re referring to the objects of a verb or preposition.
-Have questions?

 In this sentence whom is the direct object of the verb believed and also introduces the clause whom she believed to be the most reliable and talented.
 This clause modifies the noun students.